Usage

 reconnect when needed:

-sudo sshforward.net install
+sudo sshforward.net activate-service

 Or with disabled metrics:

-sudo sshforward.net --no-metrics install
+sudo sshforward.net --no-metrics activate-service

 Uninstalling